Training and events

 Our afternoon keynote speaker is Dr Suzie Imber from the Department of Physics and Astronomy at the University of Leicester.
 Suzie’s research examines the interaction of the solar wind with the magnetic fields of Earth and Mercury, which leads to such phenomena as the aurora borealis.
 Suzie has previously worked at NASA’s Goddard Space Flight Center, and also won the 2017 BBC2 series “Astronauts: Do You Have What It Takes?”.

 Loughborough researchers are invited to deliver a five-minute talk at the conference outlining their current research and its excellence.

-To be eligible to be selected to talk, you should submit 250-word (maximum) summary of your intended talk; the summary should be written for a general, non-specialist audience.
-Please send abstracts to firstname.lastname@example.org by midday 24th October 2018 with the subject heading 'Researcher Talks'.
+The deadline to apply for the talks has now passed.
 The organising committee will select speakers based on the content and quality of abstracts and successful speakers will be informed at the earliest convenience.